 Now, since $\mathcal{O}_{X^{(n)},x^{(n)}}$ is factorial, by Lemma~\ref{lem:shrinking-around-fixed-point}, without loss of generality we may assume that $X^{(n)}=X^{(n)}_g$ is locally factorial, and thus in particular canonical Gorenstein.
 As a consequence, we can apply Proposition~\ref{prop:torus-quotient-klt} in order to see that $X^{(n)} /\!/\mathbb{T}'$ is of klt type.
 Then, by Proposition~\ref{prop:finite-quotient}, also the finite quotient by $S_{\mathbb{T}}^{\mathrm{fin}}$ is of klt type and the claim follows. \end{proof}

-\begin{proof} [Proof of Theorem~\ref{introtm:reductive-quot}] Let $[x] \in X/\!/G$ be a closed point, where $x \in \pi^{-1}([x])$ is chosen such that the $G$-orbit $Gx$ is closed in $X$.
+\begin{proof} [Proof of Theorem~\ref{introtm:reductive-quot}] Let $[x] \in X/\!/G$, where $x \in \pi^{-1}([x])$ is chosen such that the $G$-orbit $G.x$ is closed in $X$.
 Since the property of being of klt type is an \'etale local property by Proposition~\ref{prop:klt-type-etale}, it suffices to prove that there is an \'etale neighborhood $V \to X/\!/G$ of $[x]$ of klt type.
-As $Gx$ is closed, the stabilizer subgroup $G_x \subseteq G$ is reductive, and Luna's \'etale slice theorem tells us that there is a $G_x$-invariant locally closed affine subvariety $W \subseteq X$ containing $x$ such that the natural map $\varphi: G \times_{G_x} W \to X$ is \'etale, maps onto a $\pi$-saturated open affine subspace of $X$ and is such that the induced map of quotients realizes $W/\!/G_x$ as an \'etale neighborhood $U \to X/\!/G$ of $[x]$, see e.g.~\cite[Sec.~1.1]{Dre04}.
+As $G.x$ is closed, the stabilizer subgroup $G_x \subseteq G$ is reductive e.g.~by \cite[Prop.~in Sect.~2]{Lun73}.
+Furthermore, Luna's \'etale slice theorem tells us that there is a $G_x$-invariant locally closed affine subvariety $W \subseteq X$ containing $x$ such that the natural map $\varphi: G \times_{G_x} W \to X$ is \'etale, maps onto a $\pi$-saturated open affine subspace of $X$ and is such that the induced map of quotients realizes $W/\!/G_x$ as an \'etale neighborhood $U \to X/\!/G$ of $[x]$, see e.g.~\cite[Sec.~1.1]{Dre04} or the original source \cite{Lun73}.
 As $\varphi$ is \'etale, the tube $G \times_{G_x} W$ is of klt type; the boundary divisor $\Delta$ can be chosen to be a pullback from $X$.